 If you’re looking for a traditional course of study that exposes you to a broad spectrum of subjects - and also teaches you to reason, question, and communicate - Onondaga’s associate in arts (A.A.) degree in Humanities and Social Sciences provides this experience.

-In addition, this program satisfies the General Education Liberal Arts requirements at many four-year colleges and universities, enabling you to move seamlessly into any major course of study once you transfer.
+In addition, this program fulfills the General Education Liberal Arts requirements at many four-year colleges and universities, enabling you to move seamlessly into any major course of study once you transfer.

 Graduates of this program have earned four-year degrees in liberal arts in pre-professional areas such as journalism, history, English literature, political science, world languages, psychology, philosophy, economics, sociology, anthropology and more.

 You will study the same liberal arts courses that freshmen and sophomore students typically study at colleges across the country: English composition and literature, history, mathematics, science, philosophy, fine arts, global awareness and languages, plus social sciences such as political science, psychology, anthropology, geography, sociology, and economics.
 This diverse exposure broadens your perspective on life and helps you make informed decisions about your career direction and future course study.

 This program also includes a generous choice of electives, enabling you to explore new ideas and then focus on the area that most appeals to you: music, art, business, journalism, communication, computer science and more.
 Many courses focus on global awareness and diversity, and it is recommended that you take at least one of these GLAD-designated courses.
 A list of GLAD courses can be found in the Catalog.

 Through the completion of degree requirements and with careful advisement in selecting electiv, you may be able to complete a minor in a specific area of study.
 (Please see the section on minors in the Catalog).